Make New Friends in Reading

 Making friends across Reading works best when you keep plans practical and repeatable.
 A quick coffee near the station, a walk by the Thames, or a short catch‑up in Caversham is easier to commit to than a big night out.
 Because schedules are tight, convenience is the difference‑maker.
 Keep the first meet time‑boxed and in a familiar area.
 If you get on, follow up with another simple plan soon — the same café, a longer walk, or an after‑work bite.
 That steady rhythm is what builds real friendships in Reading alongside busy weeks.
 If you’re coordinating around trains, meeting near the centre keeps it straightforward.
 For weekends, riverside walks and brunch-style plans feel easy without taking up the whole day.
 The best plans in Reading are the ones that don’t compete with your diary — they slot in, then become a routine.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Reading are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

 This is for you if…